cloudmesh/classes/docs/source/i523/2017/course/health.rst

 (Least Squares) are discussed.

-* Video A: 6:56: Genomics, Proteomics and Information Visualization: https://www.youtube.com/watch?v=zGzBtxq1ZRE
+* Video A: 6:56: (streamed with optional CC)  Genomics, Proteomics and Information Visualization: https://www.youtube.com/watch?v=zGzBtxq1ZRE
+* Video A: 6:56: (unstreamed without CC) Genomics, Proteomics and Information Visualization: https://drive.google.com/file/d/0B5plU-u0wqMoVzduODM0Z2dFYWM/view?usp=sharing

 Next we continue the discussion of the COG Protein Universe introduced in the last lesson.
 It is shown how Proteomics clusters are